Chicago "L": Security and safety

-Violent crime on the CTA has increased since the pandemic, and as of March 2, 2022, was up 17% compared to the year before.
+Violent crime on the CTA has increased since the COVID-19 pandemic, and as of March 2, 2022, was up 17% compared to the year before.
 The CTA Union has called for conductors, which were dropped in 1997 to be brought back, while the city has promised more security guards.

-CTA has had incidents where operators apparently overrode automatic train stops on red signals.
+The CTA has had incidents where operators apparently overrode automatic train stops on red signals.
 These include the 1977 collision at Wabash and Lake, when four cars of a Lake-Dan Ryan train fell from the elevated structure, killing 11.
 There were two minor incidents in 2001, and two more in 2008, the more serious involving a Green Line train that derailed and straddled the split in the elevated structure at the 59th Street junction between the Ashland and East 63rd Street branches, and a minor one near 95th Street on the Red line.
 In 2014, the O'Hare station train crash occurred when a Blue Line train overran a bumper at the airport station and ascended up an escalator.

 In 2002, 25-year-old Joseph Konopka, self-styled as "Dr. Chaos", was arrested by Chicago police for hoarding potassium cyanide and sodium cyanide in a Chicago Transit Authority storeroom in the Chicago "L" Blue Line subway.
 Konopka had picked the original locks on several doors in the tunnels, then changed the locks so that he could access the rarely used storage rooms freely.

-Recent studies have highlighted the Belmont and 95th stops on the Red Line being the "most dangerous".
+Some studies have highlighted the Belmont and 95th stops on the Red Line being the "most dangerous".